Chart Color Schemes

 Telina has a typical household mix, with a fairly typical median household size

-Family households account for 72.2% of all households, including 34.1% couples with children, 28.2% couples without children, and 8.9% single parent families.
-Non-family households constitute the remaining 27.8%, with lone person households at 26.1% and group households comprising 1.9%.
-The median household size is 2.5 people, which aligns with the average for the Rest of Qld.
+Family households constitute 72.2% of all households, including 34.1% couples with children, 28.2% couples without children, and 8.9% single parent families.
+Non-family households account for the remaining 27.8%, with lone person households at 26.1% and group households comprising 1.9% of the total.
+The median household size is 2.5 people, which aligns with the average in the Rest of Qld.

 Frequently Asked Questions - Households